 The Northeast County is rich in natural history and beauty.
 The abundant network of channels and shoals, the wooded islands on the river, high sheer bluffs, heavily forested mountains, and green meadows amidst endless log booms, overhead power lines, and scattered housing, makes this area unique to the other coastal communities.
-This ancestral homeland to the Chinook Indian tribe, which remains unceded, was inhabited centuries before the coming of Lewis and Clark.s Later loggers, fisherman, hunters and farmers found their way to this land by the river.
+It was here that a Chinook Indian tribe settled centuries before the coming of Lewis and Clark.
+This ancestral homeland to the Chinook Indian tribe, which remains unceded, was inhabited centuries before the the coming of Lewis and Clark.
+Later loggers, fisherman, hunters and farmers found their way to this land by the river.
 Today, the Northeast County is still sparsely settled with much to preserve and enhance.